hoytpr/Lacto_genome/metadata.md

 These `.fastq` files containing 1M-4M reads each are created by `split` and then concatenated together at 1M read intervals to be tested for the best assembly.
 Subsequently, the use of ≤4M reads was found to provide good overall genome coverage and for identifying plasmid elements, while higher numbers (8M) could be used with read mapping.
 **[Script 4](/scripts.md#cat01)**

-For testing and assemblies 2M reads `fastq` files were named according to the number of 1M reads "chunks" were used for example; 2M reads files were named: `LacR1aaab.fastq`, and `LacR2aaab.fastq`.
+For testing and assemblies 2M reads `fastq` files were named according to the number of 1M reads "chunks" used.
+For example; 2M reads files were named: `LacR1aaab.fastq`, and `LacR2aaab.fastq`.
 Similarly, 4M read `fastq` files were named: `LacR1aaabacad.fastq`, and `LacR2aaabacad.fastq`.

 #### Pre-Assembly (Assembly with plasmids)